Bhargavi84/The-Cook-Book/README.md

 * IMG URL :- field the user has to paste image address and has to be 5-300 characters long.
 * Preparation:- Time field a user can input numbers from 0-500.
 * Cooking Time:- field a user can input numbers from 0-120.
-* Serving:- field a user can input numbers from 1-100.
+* Servs:- field a user can input numbers from 1-100.
 * Add recipe:- button has a color change when the user is hovers on the button, and when clicked will display flash message "Recipe successfully Added" routed to the profile page

 * ### Edit Recipe
-The Edit recipe has features to edit recipe form same as Edit recipe.
+The Edit recipe form has features same as Add recipe.
 Only recipe owners and website admin can edit recipes.
 There is a CANCEL button that will bring you back to a profile page, and the button save recipe will update the recipe and when clicked will display flash message "Recipe successfully updated" routed to the profile page.
-All edited data will be stored in MongoDB and redirected to others pages.
-The form has a placeholder with an icon that will move up when the user clicks into the field.
-If the user leaves the input field empty and clicked submit button will display an error message, also the input line change colors.
+All edited data will be stored in MongoDB and redirected to others pages.If the user leaves the input field empty and clicked submit button will display an error message "Please fill out this field", also the input line changes in color.

 * Choose your category :- field has a list of categories that the user can pick up for their recipe.
 * Recipe Name :-in this field a user can input 5-30 characters long.